Call Now 24/7 Free Consultation

 This statute governs snowmobile registration, equipment requirements, and operation across the state.
 It establishes speed limits in designated areas, right-of-way rules, required lighting and reflectors, and restrictions on where snowmobiles may be operated.
 Any violation of these provisions constitutes evidence of negligence in a civil injury case.
 This statute is the starting point for evaluating operator conduct in any snowmobile crash.

-Snowmobile operators must stop before crossing any public highway, yield to all vehicular traffic, and cross at approximately a right angle.
-This rule is absolute — there is no exception for low-visibility conditions, trail signage failures, or familiar routes.
-An operator who crossed a road without stopping violated Michigan law.
+Snowmobile operators must stop before crossing any public highway, yield to all vehicular traffic, and cross at approximately a right angle under MCL 324.82119.
+A violation can be strong evidence of negligence, but it does not automatically decide the civil case.
 A motorist who failed to yield at a posted snowmobile crossing may also have violated their duty of care.
-Michigan's comparative fault system (MCL 600.2959) allows recovery as long as your share of fault does not exceed 50%.
+Michigan's comparative fault system (MCL 600.2959) reduces damages by the injured person's share of fault; if that share is greater than the combined fault of everyone else, noneconomic damages are not awarded.

 Intoxication Laws (MCL 324.82127)

 Operating a snowmobile with a BAC of 0.08% or higher is a criminal offense in Michigan, carrying the same legal threshold as motor vehicles.
-Intoxicated operation is one of the leading causes of fatal snowmobile accidents and creates a strong presumption of negligence in a civil claim.
-Michigan's Dram Shop Act (MCL 436.1801) may provide additional recovery if a licensed establishment overserved the operator before the crash.
+Intoxicated operation is one of the leading causes of fatal snowmobile accidents and creates strong evidence of negligence in a civil claim.
+Michigan's Dram Shop Act (MCL 436.1801) may provide additional recovery if a licensed establishment overserved the operator before the crash, but those claims are deadline-sensitive and generally require filing within two years plus written notice after an attorney-client relationship is formed for the dram shop claim.

 Operator Age and Safety Certification